rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 - Assets have well-defined energy vectors and belong to an existing bus (`C1.check_if_energy_vector_of_all_assets_is_valid`):     Validates for all assets, whether 'energyVector' is defined within DEFAULT_WEIGHTS_ENERGY_CARRIERS and within the energyBusses.

 - Energy carriers used in the simulation have defined factors for the electricity equivalency weighting (`C1.check_if_energy_vector_is_defined_in_DEFAULT_WEIGHTS_ENERGY_CARRIERS`): Raises an error message if an energy vector is unknown.
-Raises an error message if an energy vector is unknown.
 It then needs to be added to the DEFAULT_WEIGHTS_ENERGY_CARRIERS in constants.py

 - An energy bus is always connected to one inflow and one outflow (`C1.check_for_sufficient_assets_on_busses`): Validating model regarding busses - each bus has to have 2+ assets connected to it, exluding energy excess sinks